 Thirteen years ago, at age 14, she moved into Douglas Children’s Home.
 At 16, she transitioned to the Hope Program and studied in high school.
 At 18, she entered college, majoring in Communication Sciences.
 Today, she works as an Account Executive for an international logistics company, specializing in import and export.
 In her story, like most, real victory came in between these highlights.

-Evelyn used to watch the daughter of staff members come and go each day, dressed in business clothing.
-One day, after seeing her come home from a day’s work, Evelyn called out, “Hey!
+Sofia used to watch the daughter of staff members come and go each day, dressed in business clothing.
+One day, after seeing her come home from a day’s work, Sofia called out, “Hey!
 So what do you do?”
-The conversation that followed was the first step into Evelyn’s future.
+The conversation that followed was the first step into Sofia’s future.

-Evelyn is strong.
+Sofia is strong.
 Her previous hurts and hurdles have not defined the woman she is today.
-Once a young girl whose highest aspirations were to graduate junior high, Evelyn now owns her own car, speaks fluent English, and is an example in how to overcome the things you cannot control.
+Once a young girl whose highest aspirations were to graduate junior high, Sofia now owns her own car, speaks fluent English, and is an example in how to overcome the things you cannot control.

-Evelyn is a young woman setting and achieving goals.
+Sofia is a young woman setting and achieving goals.
 She takes the wisdom she received from mentors, and now shares it with younger women.
 She does not allow what happened before to determine what will happen next.
-Evelyn was once a vulnerable child unsure about every step, and now, is a woman pursuing Jesus and planning the next ten.
+Sofia was once a vulnerable child unsure about every step, and now, is a woman pursuing Jesus and planning the next ten.

 Above all, this is hope.

 *names have been changed to protect the privacy of they children we serve.